durguupi/terraform_aws/aws_vpc/pub_priv_sub_using_for_each/readme.md

-## 💥AWS VPC with Public and Private Subnet in each Availablity Zone created using Count
+## 🎇AWS VPC with Public and Private Subnet in each Availablity Zone created using FOR_EACH

 In this project we will build custom VPC with Public and Private Subnets in each Availablity zone without duplicating the code.
 To avoid duplicating the code, we are making use of Terraform meta-arguments and built-in functions.
-Specifically, we are using `count` and `cidrsubnet`.
-The `count`, will generate as many copies of your subnet as you want. `cidrsubnet` calculates a subnet address within given IP network address prefix.
+Specifically, we are using `for_each` and `cidrsubnet`.
+The `for_each`, will generate as many copies of your subnet as you want. `cidrsubnet` calculates a subnet address within given IP network address prefix.

 ```javascript